HotCakeX/MicrosoftDomains/README.md

 In this [directory](https://github.com/HotCakeX/MicrosoftDomains/tree/main/NextDNS%20API) you will find the PowerShell scripts.
 Use the `Stream the logs - Customized Output for Microsoft.ps1` script to automatically:

-1. Detect Microsoft root domains using common patterns
+1. Detect Microsoft root domains using common patterns (You can apply any other patterns for different purposes)
 2. Store unique Microsoft domains that were blocked in a separate list
 3. Store unique Microsoft domains that were not in the whitelist file in a separate list
 4. Store unique Non-Microsoft domains in a separate list